alicialy/LTAppThinningScript/README.md

 filePath refers to the path of the link map file.

-like this:
+put 'linkmap_ext.js' and  'linkMap.txt' into the same folder then run command like this:

+cd folder

-node ~/Downloads/script/linkmap_ext.js ~/Downloads/script/linkMap.txt  -u
+node linkmap_ext.js linkMap.txt  -u

 中文版详细介绍